PlanterApp/planter_blog/content/posts/samms-gardening-journal/index.md

 [cover]
 relative = false
 +++
 It’s been a dry year for the Southwest so far, though things are looking up with a fairly active monsoon season underway.
-I’ve been helping my garden adjust to the heat, use water sustainably, and improve the availability of wildlife habitat.
+I’ve been helping my garden adjust to the heat, use water more sustainably, and provide better habitat for local wildlife.
 I’ve lost some plants, but plenty have still thrived.
-Here's a look at what I've been doing in my Sonoran Desert, zone 9a garden.
+Here’s a look at what I’ve been doing in my Sonoran Desert, zone 9a garden.

 ![Plains coreopsis](https://4w1qaaek5t.ucarecd.net/989663a3-c81c-4e75-bb27-ed4da88ff317/PXL_20250725_215919570.RAW-01.COVER.jpg "Some plains coreopsis winning against the heat.")